TBS1996/TaleCast/README.md

 If you have experience packaging for a package manager not listed here, it would be greatly appreciated if you add it and let me know about it!

+## Usage

-## Adding podcasts
+### Adding Podcasts

-Some different methods:;
+There are several ways to add podcasts to TaleCast:

 - Search for podcasts with `talecast --search $NAME`
-- `talecast --add $PODCAST_URL $PODCAST_NAME`
+- Add a podcast directly with `talecast --add $PODCAST_URL $PODCAST_NAME`
-- Edit the `podcasts.toml` directly.
-See the 'how to configure' section below.
+- Edit the `podcasts.toml` file directly (see the 'Configuration' section below)

-for finding podcast urls, I recommend this website: https://podcastindex.org/
-on the page of a given podcast there, click 'copy rss'.
-This is the url you should use!
+For finding podcast URLs, I recommend using [https://podcastindex.org/](https://podcastindex.org/).
+On the page of a given podcast, click 'copy rss' to get the URL you should use.

-If you add podcasts from commandline, you can combine it with the `catch-up` argument to only download upcoming episodes.

-for example: `talecast -cs this american life`.
+If you add podcasts from the command line, you can combine it with the `catch-up` argument to only download upcoming episodes.
+For example: `talecast -cs "this american life"`.

-## Commandline options
+### Command Line Options

 ```
   -i, --import <FILE>      Import podcasts from an OPML file